 This is how we help animals in needWar in Ukraine

 With the war in Ukraine, Russia has been causing fear, terror and unimaginable suffering since February 2022.
-Find out here how we provided emergency aid for people and their animals immediately after the outbreak of war and how the team at our Animal Welfare Center Odessa is maintaining its work for the animals despite all the adversity.
+Find out here how we provided emergency aid for people and their animals immediately after the outbreak of war and rescued a bear.
+The team at our Odessa Animal Welfare Center is currently continuing its work for the animals despite all the adversity.
+The Vetmobil is providing veterinary treatment for dogs and cats on the war front.
+Politically, we are campaigning for animal welfare solutions in dealing with street animals, particularly in the Ukraine task force.

 As the German Animal Welfare Federation, we have been running the animal welfare center in Odessa since 2005 to care for and neuter ownerless animals on site.
 Then the war came and suddenly changed everything.
 But our team in Odessa wants to continue to be there for the animals, even in these difficult times of war.
 We have deep respect for the fact that they want to continue caring for the ownerless animals, who are also suffering from the consequences of the war, for as long as they can.